Shepherding Ministry Description

 First and foremost, this person, also a sheep, must be part of God's flock through a personal relationship with the Chief Shepherd, Jesus Christ.
 Loving the Chief Shepherd is a primary qualification for tending to His sheep (Jn.
 21:15-17).

-Purpose of this ministry:
+Purpose of Shepherding Ministry:

 Tending to the spiritual welfare of believers over the course of time by watching over, guiding, and nurturing them, is intended to help the sheep become more Christ-like.